virajbhutada/Zomato-Restaurants-Analysis-Excel-PowerBI-SQL-Tableau/README.md

 # Zomato Restaurants Analysis Project

 ## Overview
-This project involves comprehensive analysis of Zomato restaurant data using advanced Excel functions, SQL queries, and interactive dashboards created with Power BI and Tableau.
-The objective is to gain insights into restaurant industry trends related to location, opening trends, ratings, and price ranges.
+This project involves a comprehensive analysis of Zomato restaurant data using advanced Excel functions, SQL queries, and interactive dashboards created with Power BI and Tableau.
+The primary objective is to extract valuable insights into restaurant industry trends related to location, opening trends, ratings, and price ranges.

 ## Objectives
 - Develop a comprehensive Country Map Table.